Azure-Samples/active-directory-b2c-dotnetcore-webapi/README.md

 The app is a simple web API that exposes standard CRUD operations via /api/Values through standard GET, PUT, POST and  DELETE.

+## IMPORTANT NOTE
+For the DotNet Core 2.0 version of this sample, check out the [dotnetcore2.0 branch](https://github.com/Azure-Samples/active-directory-b2c-dotnetcore-webapi/tree/dotnetcore2.0).

 ## How To Run This Sample

 Getting started is simple!
 To run this sample you will need: